-I had a lot of great food in Singapore and while I couldn't pick a favorite, there were some dishes that stood out: like Biryani at Tanjong Pagar Railway Station, or Hainanese Chicken Rice at Maxwell Hawker Center.
+I had a lot of great food in Singapore, including the inspiration for this Mie Goreng Java recipe, and while I couldn't pick a favorite, there were some dishes that stood out: like Biryani at Tanjong Pagar Railway Station, or Hainanese Chicken Rice at Maxwell Hawker Center.
 One dish that stuck with me throughout the rest of my sojourn in Asia was something I had early one morning at Changi Airport as I was leaving for Japan.
 I had dreams about it, and all I could think about upon returning home was picking up some spareribs so I could recreate it, before my taste memory faded away.

 Bak Kut Teh (肉骨茶) is a spare rib soup that's popular all over Southeast Asia, with several countries claiming to be the originator.
 The name literally means "meat bone tea", and the generally accepted creation legend is of a laborer from southern China bringing the dish to Klang, Malaysia, where it spread to neighboring Singapore and Indonesia.

 I made the Teochew style Bak Kut Teh which seems to be more popular in Singapore.
 Unlike the Hokkien style Bak Kut Teh, which is darker in color and more heavily spiced, the Teochew variety is prized for its clear peppery broth.
 For my version I added green papaya and fried shallots, which I realize isn't very traditional, but they add a nice textural and flavor element to the dish.